The Dangers of Stale Restaurant Email Marketing—and How to Make It Fresh Again

 - First of all, it’s personalized so you’re not sending out generic batch-and-blast emails to everyone on your list, but targeting your message for relevant messages that are more likely to generate a response.
 One report says only 14% of restaurant owners and managers segment their email lists.
 The vast majority—86%—do the batch and blast email marketing that consumers dislike, sending everyone on the list the exact same email message.
 For the restaurants that do segment, the potential to stand out in the inbox is huge!

 - Secondly, it’s designed well to make sure your emails render like you intend, no matter what kind of smartphone your customer uses—because most emails today are viewed on a smartphone first.

 - Finally, it’s done right, built as sophisticated drip campaigns you can easily set up and let loose to market to your customers automatically.

 The restaurant industry is highly competitive.
 Consumers have countless choices when going out to eat, and you have to make sure your restaurant is among their top choices.
 Your business can serve up tasty food when they are at your establishment, but you have to keep them interested in coming back.
-Email can help.
-But not if it’s stale, clunky and out-of-date.
+Email can help your restaurant.
+But not if it’s stale, clunky, and out-of-date.
 Your restaurant email marketing needs to be as fresh as the ingredients in the food, so you’re serving up good eats and good emails both.
 The right email technology will make the difference.

-To learn more about a fresh approach to restaurant email marketing, contact us.
+To learn more about a fresh approach, explore how iPost can help improve your restaurant email marketing.